highchair/artinruins-com/_property/perkins-bldgs.md

 town: [ 'Providence, RI' ]
 designers: [ 'DBVW Architects' ]
 lists: [ 'National Register of Historic Places', 'PPS/AIA Industrial Commercial Buildings Survey' ]
-tags: [ 'The Superlatives', 'Apartments for Rent' ]
+tags: [ 'Apartments for Rent', 'The Superlatives' ]
 suprlative: 'The older building in this complex is one of only a handful of wood-framed mill buildings in the state'

 NRHP-ref-number: '03001521 (individual)'